 Students who have begun a semester and then find that they cannot finish that semester should officially withdraw from their courses.
-Registration for one credit of "continuous registration" (700) will be required if the student withdraws from all courses.
-For withdrawal after the course-withdraw deadline, students must cite extraordinary circumstances beyond their control and ability to foresee that.
+Registration for one credit of continuous registration (700) will be required if the student withdraws from all courses.
+For withdrawal after the course-withdraw deadline, students must cite extraordinary circumstances beyond their control and the inability to foresee such circumstances.
 Poor judgment and academic incompetence do not qualify as extraordinary circumstances.
-Withdrawing from courses such that the semester credit hours fall below a full-time course load may affect eligibility of students for university funding and other financial aid for that semester; in which case, students may be required to return funds.
+Withdrawing from courses such that the semester credit hours fall below a full-time course load may affect eligibility of students for university funding and other financial aid for that semester; in this case, students may be required to return funds.

 Students who do not register and who have not been granted a leave of absence must reapply to the Graduate School and pay additional fees.
 Students who do not maintain registration are severed and may not return; they must reapply, paying a new application fee.
 Readmission is not automatic.
 Students who are readmitted are required to register and pay for one credit for each semester they have not registered, plus one credit for the semester they re-enter, up to a maximum of four credits.

 Students may add a course or change course sections only during the first 14 calendar days of the semester and may drop a course without a grade being recorded during the first 12 calendar days of class.
 Students making changes in course enrollments (registrations) after the add/drop deadlines are assessed a late fee for each transaction.
 Regardless of assistance provided by graduate programs, it is the students responsibility to be registered for the appropriate credits and courses.